WebTargetLtd/ZenGate/readme.md

 - `npm install`

-On the command line:
+In the ZenGate folder:

-- `webpack --progress --colors --watch`
+- `webpack --progress --colors --watch` or `node node_modules/webpack/bin/webpack.js --progress --colors --watch` if not global

 Webpack will watch the folder for changes and overwrite the `./dist/ZenGate.js` file.